dartmouth-cs52-16x/16X-git-map/README.md

 ## 2) Edit Some HTML

-💻 `atom .` For Windows, just open up atom and use 'Add Project Folder' and select the cloned directory from above.
+💻 `atom .` For Windows, just open up atom and use *Add Project Folder* and select the cloned directory from above.

 This will open the current folder into the Atom text editor.
-What are you reading now (in browser) is actually the markdown file **README.md**.
-If you find typos feel free to edit those, but right now we'll try editing some HTML.
+What are you reading now (in browser) is actually the markdown file **README.md**.  *If you find typos feel free to issue a pull request or ticket!* Now we'll try editing some HTML.

-Create a file in the folder `people` and name it `yourname.html` Play around and put some html snippets in there.
+Create a file in the folder `people` and name it `yourname.html`.
+Play around and put some html snippets in there.
 Could be a little bit about yourself.
 Even just plain text works.

 ### Images